ambrose-leung/linqpad-interactive/README.md

-# LINQPad ➡️ .NET Interactive
+# LINQPad ➡️ .NET Notebook
-Convert .linq to .ipynb so that you can run your [LINQPad](https://www.linqpad.net/) scripts in VSCode
+Convert .linq to .ipynb so that you can run your [LINQPad](https://www.linqpad.net/) scripts in VSCode.

 This is currently in the "Proof of concept" stage